Last update: June 17, 2026

 What is reverse logistics?

-The costs associated with reverse logistics include:
+The costs of reverse logistics fall into four areas:

 1. Transportation